DMARC

 3. Do not include `https://`, `www.`, page paths, spaces, or the mailbox name before the `@`.

-4. Run the DMARC checker again with only that domain.
+4. Run the DMARC checker again with only your domain.

 ### Missing DMARC Record

-A checker found no DMARC TXT record at `_dmarc.example.com`.
-Without this record, the domain has no published instruction for mail that fails aligned SPF and DKIM.
+A DMARC checker found no DMARC TXT record at `_dmarc.example.com`.
+Without this record, your domain has no published instruction for mail that fails aligned SPF and DKIM.

-1. List the real systems that send from the domain, including email delivery services you use for campaigns, team inboxes, website forms, billing tools, and support tools.
+1. List the real systems that send from your domain, including email delivery services you use for campaigns, team inboxes, website forms, billing tools, and support tools.

-2. Make sure each important sender has SPF and DKIM configured first.
+2. Before you publish a strict DMARC policy, make sure each important sender has SPF and DKIM configured.

 3. Create a DMARC TXT record at `_dmarc.yourdomain.com`.